Car Insurance and Vehicle Registration: Requirements by State

 If your car insurance lapses — even for a single day — the consequences can extend well beyond losing coverage.
 In most states, your vehicle registration can be automatically suspended, and driving with a suspended registration is a separate offense on top of driving uninsured.
 Insurers are required to electronically notify the DMV upon lapse or cancellation, often immediately or within just a few days.

 Insurers typically provide a 10- to 20-day grace period after a missed payment, during which you can reinstate without a formal lapse.
 Once that window closes, the insurer reports the cancellation to the state, and the DMV clock starts ticking.
 Learn more about the full consequences of no coverage in our guide on what happens if you don't have car insurance.
+If you're already in this situation, our step-by-step guide on what to do after car insurance lapses can help you act fast.

 The Lapse Timeline